 Too many corporations, from retail conglomerates to sports teams to Big Energy rush to the public trough for tax-breaks and outright capitalization from taxpayers.
 Many of these corporations are the loudest proponents of so-called “Free Enterprise,” “Free Markets.”
 But too often we see socialism for the rich and powerful and “Free Enterprise” for everyone else.

-Social Democracy is about the economy.
+Democratic Socialism is about the economy.
 It is NOT about Identity Politics.
 Bernie Sanders has understood this for years.
 The focus must be shifted away from individual grievance groups to a united working and middle class to fight the class war that has been waged on the people by the very rich for decades – without any real fight back.
 It has resulted in a corrupt, paid-for oligarchy masquerading as a democratic republic.

 Make our communities safe.
 With an uptick in supportive measures for the poor and working class, there should be a downtick in property crime, thefts, robberies, etc. If there are not, the communities must take every measure to stop crime and criminals should be swiftly dealt with.
 Safe communities and law & order should not be conservative issues or liberal issues – they are people issues.

 See?
-Just modest proposals.
-It’s a start,
+Just modest proposals (cough, cough).
+But It’s a start.

 – Mike Swickey